“Every race is an opportunity and some skills will be sharpened from it

 It is a flat course which is ideal for individuals chasing for personal records.
 Expect several on-course entertainments – bands, children performers, kimono dancers, which felt like a fiesta atmosphere all throughout.

 And Oh!
 Snacks galore along the course handed out by spectators and volunteers.
-This was the only race where I tried new nutrition on the course.
+This was the only running event where I tried new race nutrition on the course.
 I broke the ‘Nothing new on race day’ rule for the first time.
 I had a piece of sushi (actually two), shrimp flavored chips, dried apricots, chocolates, and lost track of what else I tried.

 I recalled our New York City Team In Training team coach mentioned 3 years ago – another way to save energy is to refrain from giving too many ‘high five’s’ – but rather wave to spectators instead.
 He was absolutely right!